EFFECTIVE February 1st, 2024

 Add/Scratches for classes:

-- Please notify the Gate Caller, Ring Steward and/or the Horse Showstaff of scratches asap.
+2. Please notify the Gate Caller, Ring Steward and/or the Horse Show staff of scratches as soon as possible

-- All questions concerning patterns should be addressed prior to the start of the class with the Horse Show staff.
+1. All questions concerning patterns should be addressed prior to the start of the class with the Horse Show staff or judges

-- If a horse becomes uncontrollable or dangerous to the other exhibitors, the exhibitor must remove him/herself from the class.
+3. If a horse becomes uncontrollable or dangerous to the other exhibitors, the exhibitor must remove him/herself from the class.
 That includes standing in the center of the arena or completely removing the horse from the show arena.
 If the rider does not act first, the judge, ring steward or Horse Show staff are permitted to request/ensure the horse is removed from the class for the safety of others.

-- Interrupting the judge during a class is not acceptable.
+4. Interrupting the judge during a class or the show is not acceptable.
 This pertains to exhibitors, coaches, trainers and spectators.
 If the judge is open to providing feedback, they will inform competitors themselves.

-- EX: If you are in class 40 which is a Ranch class and you need a tack change to swap to your English attire and tack, you or a member of your party must notify the Horse Show Chair at the START of class 40 so it can be communicated properly.
+· EX: If you are in class 38 which is a Ranch class and you need a tack change to swap to your English attire and tack, you or a member of your party must notify the Horse Show Chair prior to the start of class 38 so it can be communicated properly.
 The more notice we have, the better we can accommodate any and all exhibitor needs.

 Daily High Point Qualifications: